sahayshreya/algorithms-in-c/README.md

-# algorithms-in-c
+# base-conversion-algorithms-in-c
-a wide range of algorithms for C programmers
+programs to efficiently convert numbers to and from prominent bases(octal,hexadecimal,decimal,vinary) in C